pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1427 Command Pattern

+Today I have studied the Command design pattern, in the past I cannot find a real use case for use the command pattern, well, I cannot understand the command pattern in a good way, but now studying and practicing more and applying TDD with the book lecture I am understanding the command pattern better.
+The easy definition of the command patter is, you have an object called command in this command object you can store a receiver this receiver needs to know how to execute the command, and you have another object called invoker, the invoker has the responsibility to execute the command.

 #### Day 1426 Back to Work

 Today, I returned from my vacation to work, and my first day back brought several changes to the team.